Web tracking: Prevention

 Users can also control third-party web tracking to some extent by other means.
-Opt-out cookies enables users to block websites from installing future cookies.
-Websites may be blocked from installing third party advertisers or cookies on a browser which will prevent tracking on the users page.
+Opt-out cookies let users block websites from installing future cookies.
+Websites may be blocked from installing third-party advertisers or cookies on a browser, which will prevent tracking on the user's page.
 Do Not Track is a web browser setting that can request a web application to disable the tracking of a user.
 Enabling this feature will send a request to the website users are on to voluntarily disable their cross-site user tracking.